This post contains affiliate links for your convenience. View our full disclosure policy here.

-This game takes less than a minute to prepare but depending on the speed of your emergent reader (and the space that you have your letters spread out in), this game can be played for hours.
+This letter game takes less than a minute to prepare and depending on the speed of your emergent reader (and the space that you have your letters spread out in), this game can be played for hours.

 First, gather your materials:

 - Giant bug swatter (sometimes you can find fun ones at your local dollar store as well)

 - Post-it Notes or index cards

 - Thick marker